h-RAT/EvilCrowRF_Custom_Firmware_CC1101_FlipperZero/README.md

 </ul>

 **Supported protocol: Princeton (24bits) , Holtek HT12X (12bits) , CAME (12bits) , CAME (18bits) , CAME (24bits) , CAME (25bits) , SMC5326 (25bits) , Nice FLO (12bits) , Nice FLO (24bits) , GateTX (24bits)

+# Installation<a id="installation"></a>

+## 1) MicroSD Card<a id="sdcard"></a>
+- Download and place the 'CONFIG' folder on a MicroSD card.
+- Download and place the 'HTML' folder on a MicroSD card.
+- Download and pPlace the 'SUBGHZ' folder on a MicroSD card.

+## .SUB File

+- Place your file** (.sub) in the 'SUBGHZ' folder.

+ **Supported protocol: RAW, Princeton , Holtek HT12X , CAME , SMC5326 , Nice FLO , GateTX

+## 2) From Source<a id="source"></a>

+## Download<a id="download"></a>

+ - Download and install ESPAsyncWebServer library: https://github.com/me-no-dev/ESPAsyncWebServer
+ - Download and install AsyncElegantOTA library: https://github.com/ayushsharma82/AsyncElegantOTA
+ - Download and install AsyncTCP library: https://github.com/me-no-dev/AsyncTCP
+ - Download and install ArduinoJson library: https://github.com/bblanchon/ArduinoJson

+<a href="https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries">How to install a library ?</a>

+ - Download and upload EvilCrowRF firmware.

+<a href="https://lastminuteengineers.com/esp32-arduino-ide-tutorial/">How to upload a firmware ?</a>

+ ## 3) From .BIN<a id="bin"></a>

+ - <a href="https://randomnerdtutorials.com/flashing-micropython-firmware-esptool-py-esp32-esp8266/">How to upload .bin file from esptool ?</a>
+ - <a href="https://esp.huhn.me/">How to upload .bin file from the web ?</a>
+ - ...

 # Firmware<a id="firmware"></a>